Derived equivalences for trigonometric double affine Hecke algebras: Introduction

-When the root system $(\hfin_{\bbR}, \Rfin)$ is not simply-laced, in order to allow the full generality for the parameters $c\in \frakP$, one will need to replace the adjoint representation $\bfN$.
+When the root system $(\hfin_{\bbR}, \Rfin)$ is not simply laced, in order to allow full generality for the parameters $c\in \frakP$, one needs to replace the adjoint representation $\bfN$.
 For type $BC$, one can use Kato's exotic nilpotent cone~\cite{kato08}.
-For type $F_4$ and $G_2$, the representation $\bfN$ can be chosen in characteristic $2$ and $3$ respectively (as it is told to the author by Kato).
+For type $F_4$ and $G_2$, one can set $G$ to be the corresponding Chevalley group over a field of characteristic $2$ and $3$ respectively and set $\bfN$ to be the semi-simplification of the adjoint representation (as it is told to the author by Kato).